RoamWild Tasmania based in Queenstown offers great things to do on the west coast of Tasmania.

 From 1881 Pioneering Miners and Piners along Macquarie harbour forged their way into the wilderness seeking gold.
 Not just gold in the streams and rock but also the golden timber of Huon Pine, King Billy, Sassafras and all the Tasmanian special timbers species growing in the most ancient forests.
-See the places and hear the stories with a passionate local as your guide.
-Interact with real piners at Tasmania's largest Huon pine mill and select your own special timber souvenir.
-Try gold and gemstone panning/fossicking and mine ore in a real underground mine.
+See the places and hear the stories with a passionate knowledgable local as your guide.
+Try gold and gemstone panning/fossicking and mine ore in a the Jukes Pty underground mine.
 Be treated to a miners crib break at #1 stope.

 This 4x4 vehicle tour visits the Western range high above the wilderness landscape.
 Incredible views and photographic opportunities that must be experienced to believe.
 Marvel at massive pink conglomerate rocks and enjoy awesome vistas.
 1.5 hours in duration if you just want to get right to the views.
 An outdoor dining experience is available followed by a wildlife spotting adventure to make a most memorable afternoon/evening adventure.